vatsanaij/info/README.md

 ## Experiences
 **Research Assistant** at VISTEC (July– August 2018)
-  - Design and manufacture exoskeleton suit mockup for the greeting with her royal highness, Princess Sirindhorn
+  - Designed and manufactured exoskeleton suit mockup for the greeting with her royal highness, Princess Sirindhorn

 **Maintenance Engineer** at SCG Chemicals, (August 2015 - June 2018)
-  - Maintain and improve machine/process performance in field of instrumentation and control system in petrochemical plant
+  - Maintained and improved machine/process performance in field of instrumentation and control system in petrochemical plant

 **TFT Campus Leader (KMITL)** at Teach for Thailand, (2014 - 2015)
   - Coordinate and conduct activities between Teach for Thailand and KMITL

 **Instrument Student Leader** at KMITL, (2012 - 2015)
-  - create and lead student activities
+  - created and lead student activities
-  - cooperate activities with alumni and department/engineering faculty
+  - cooperated activities with alumni and department/engineering faculty

 **Student Intern** at DOW Chemicals, (June - July 2014)
-  - Practice on process instrumentation maintenance, calibration and troubleshooting in maintenance system
+  - Practiced on process instrumentation maintenance, calibration and troubleshooting in maintenance system

 **Student Intern** at Chevron (Thailand), (March - May 2014)
   - Worked on project entitled “Control Objective Analysis” regarding of objective and operating performance on each element in the closed-loop control